Stair Climber Calorie Burn Calculator

 Here, is energy in kilocalories, is body mass in kilograms, and is time in hours.
 If you enter weight in pounds, the script converts it to kilograms before applying the formula.
 This approach is widely used for practical exercise estimates because it is simple, consistent, and easy to compare across activities.

-That expression helps explain why stair climbing feels demanding: your body is repeatedly lifting mass through a vertical distance.
+A second relationship, mechanical work, helps explain why stair climbing feels demanding: your body is repeatedly lifting mass through a vertical distance.
 However, the body is not perfectly efficient, and real calorie expenditure depends on physiology as well as mechanics.
 For that reason, the calculator uses MET-based estimation rather than trying to convert mechanical work directly into food calories.

+This stair climber worked example uses real input values so you can see how the calculator arrives at its estimate.
 Suppose you climb 900 steps in 15 minutes, using a staircase with a step height of 17 cm, and you weigh 70 kg.
 The first step is to calculate cadence:

 Formula: 900 /15 = 60